camels-ch/camels-ch.github.io/index.md

 The following conventions have been defined for the resulting files:

+* The first column contains the catchment id
 * Missing data are tagged as: NA
-* Precision for real data: by default two decimal places
+* Precision for real data: by default two decimal places.
+Higher precision can be used when needed.
 * Separators to use are semicolon (;)
 * Avoid using any coma in the text (use hyphen if needed)
-* No quote (") for the text
+* No quote (") even for the text

 ## CAMELS_CH_topographic_attributes